ZhangJiayi24/ZhangJiayi24.github.io/_pages/about.md

 Hi there, I am Jiayi Zhang (张珈译), a Mathematics and Applied Mathmatics Undergrad student at University of Nottingham Ningbo China ([UNNC]([https://www.ucla.edu/](https://www.nottingham.edu.cn/en/index.aspx))).

-I am currently a Research Assistant at the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, advised by <a href="https://www.mengdixu.me/">Prof. Mengdi Xu</a>.
+I am now a Research Assistant at the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, advised by <a href="https://www.mengdixu.me/">Prof. Mengdi Xu</a>.
 Previously, I conducted research at the IWIN-FINS Lab at Shanghai Jiao Tong University and the IoT Lab at the University of Hong Kong.

 Besides research, I enjoy watching Formula 1 (tifosi!) and football games (ManCity fan!).
 I also love playing mahjong.